Huijing Gao (HCN 2024)

 Daniel Bronson (HCN 2020)

 Daniel was first introduced to electrophysiology as an undergraduate research assistant for Sarah Bottjer at USC.
 Daniel continued to study electrophysiology at The Graduate Center of the City University of New York, where he worked with Thomas Preuss to study ion channels in the startle circuit of goldfish.
-After receiving his PhD in 2019, Daniel returned to USC as a postdoctoral research associate working with Radha Kalluri.
+After receiving his PhD in 2019, Daniel returned to USC as a Postdoctoral Fellow working with Radha Kalluri.
 Through patch-clamp recording in rats, Daniel studies the heterogeneity of ion channels in the inner ear and how this diversity may contribute to our sense of hearing and balance.

 Lauren Eisenman (HCN 2020)